whalebone/wb-docs/en/user.rst

 User Management
 ---------------

-The users can be managed under the respective tab on the User Menu.
+The users can be managed under the respective tab on the **User Menu**.

 Under this menu, an Administrator is able manage user accounts by adding, removing or disabling them.
 Additionally they are presented with